Hamas says it gave mediators its response to Gaza cease-fire plan with some 'remarks'

-U.S. Secretary of State Antony Blinken said Tuesday that the U.N.
-Security Council's vote in favor of a U.S.-backed proposal for a Gaza cease-fire and hostage release made it "as clear as it possibly could be" that the world supports the plan, as he again called on Hamas to accept it.
+On his eighth visit to the region, U.S. Secretary of State Antony Blinken said the U.N.
+Security Council's vote in favor of the U.S.-backed proposal for a Gaza cease-fire and hostage release made it "as clear as it possibly could be" that the world supports the plan, as he again called on Hamas to accept it.

 “Everyone’s vote is in, except for one vote, and that’s Hamas,” Blinken told reporters in Tel Aviv after meeting with Israeli officials.
 He said Prime Minister Benjamin Netanyahu had reaffirmed his commitment to the proposal when they met late Monday.